ntity-core/node/README.md

 # How to create a Ntity node

 Ntity is a blockchain.
 We use docker to deploy node to interact with the Ntity blockchain.
 To create a node you need to execute the following rules.
 You have two option to create a node.
 The first one is follow the tutoriel.
-The second one is run the script `run.sh`
+The second one is run the script `install.sh`

 ## Requirement